PeakIndicators/Getting-Started-On-Azure-ML/Create-Compute-Instance.md

     * **Assign to another user:** Unselected (you can use this to assign a compute instance to a data scientist)

 3. Wait for the compute instance to start and its status to change to **Running**.

+**When you are done with using your compute instance for now shut down your compute instance to avoid incurring unnecessary charges in your Azure subscription.**

+To stop your compute instance:

+* In Azure Machine Learning studio, on the **Compute** page, select your compute instance.

+* Click **Stop** to stop your compute instance.
+When it has shut down, its status will change to **Stopped**.